Joint Notice of Privacy Practices

 As described in detail below, Participants may use or disclose your PHI for the purposes of treatment, payment, and health care operations, without obtaining written authorization from you.
 Participants will make a good faith effort to obtain from patients or their representatives a written acknowledgement of receipt of this Notice, which describes the uses and disclosures of patients' PHI.

 - For Treatment – Participants may use and disclose PHI in the course of providing, coordinating, or managing your medical treatment, including the disclosure of PHI for treatment activities of another health care provider.
 These types of uses and disclosures may take place between Physicians who are members of the Hospital's medical staff, medical group practices with whom the Hospital has entered into provider agreements, nurses, technicians, students, and other health care professionals who provide you health care services or are otherwise involved in your care at the Hospital.
 For example: while you are a patient at the Hospital, if your attending Physician refers you to a specialist physician, Participants may disclose your PHI to the specialist physician with whom your attending Physician has consulted regarding your care.
-Additionally, Participants may disclose your PHI to nurses and other health care professionals at the Hospital who may be assisting in your care.
 While Physicians on the Hospital’s Medical Staff are required to follow and observe these Privacy Practices, they are independent professionals rather than employees of the Hospital, and the Hospital expressly disclaims any responsibility for their acts or omissions.

 - For Payment – Participants may use and disclose PHI in order to bill and collect payment for the health care services provided to you.
-For example, Participants may need to give PHI to your health plan in order to be reimbursed for the services provided to you.
+For example, Participants may need to give PHI to your insurance plan in order to be reimbursed for the services provided to you.
 Participants may also disclose PHI to its business associates, such as billing companies, claims processing companies, and others that assist in processing health claims.
-Participants may also disclose PHI to other health care providers and health plans for the payment activities of such providers or health plans.
+Participants may also disclose PHI to other health care providers and insurance plans for payment reasons.

 - Exceptions to Notice Requirement – Despite the general rules explained above, Participants may use or disclose your PHI without providing you with this Notice to carry out treatment, payment, or health care operations in certain circumstances.
 For instance, an emergency treatment situation or other circumstance may cause Participants to be unable to provide you with this Notice prior to providing treatment, in which case this Notice will be provided to you as soon as reasonably practicable after such emergency treatment situation.
 In some cases other persons are legally authorized to acknowledge receipt of this Notice on behalf of a patient.